 Baijiu doesn’t always enjoy a glowing reputation in the west, and Moutai is no exception.
 This spirit is sometimes assigned the less than flattering nickname of, “firewater”, or other names such as, “liquid razor blades.”

 Some erroneously attribute this to the high alcohol content of baijiu.
 Kweichow Moutai Flying Fairy has an ABV of 53%.
 V.I.P Jiu 8, meanwhile, has an ABV of 58%.
-Rather than the alcohol content, however it’s the blending and artificial flavourings applied to certain baijiu that deter inexperienced western palates.
+Rather than the alcohol content a large part of the blame can be put down to the inclusion of the heads and the tails.

 Baijiu distillation is divided into three parts: the heads, the heart, and the tails.